 The main goal of this lab is to study the Carbon budget, its cycle in marine ecosystems, and its connectivity in space.
 To achieve this, the lab is equipped with advanced instruments and technology.

-The Aurora 1030W TOC Analyzer processes aqueous samples for analysis of total organic carbon TOC, total inorganic carbon TIC, and non-purgeable organic carbon NPOC content.
+The Aurora 1030W TOC Analyzer processes aqueous samples for analysis of total organic carbon (TOC), total inorganic carbon (TIC), and non-purgeable organic carbon (NPOC) content.
 Using heated persulfate oxidation technology, samples containing 2 ppb to 30,000 ppm of organic carbon can be analyzed.
+Up to 300 samples per 24-hour period can be analyzed.
+The Picarro δ13C-CO2 analyzer is coupled with an Aurora 1030W TOC Analyzer from OI, the system provides δ13C measurements of the dissolved carbon in water samples.